Christiansburg Institute

+Christiansburg Institute was a private school for African American students, active from 1866 until 1966 in Christiansburg in Montgomery County, Virginia.
+It closed in the wake of desegregation and one of the buildings is now a museum.
+It was also named Christiansburg Industrial Institute (CII).

+History

-The school was founded after the Civil War by Captain Charles S. Schaeffer, a Union soldier and Baptist minister from Philadelphia.
+The school was founded after the American Civil War by Captain Charles S. Schaeffer, a Union army soldier and Baptist minister from Philadelphia.
 It was established to educate freed slaves.
-It closed in the wake of desegregation and is now a museum.

 After the war, Schaeffer joined the Freedmen's Bureau agency and came to Christiansburg in 1866 with the mission to educate newly freed slaves and prepare them for freedom.
 The school started in a rented one-room house with only twelve students.

 By 1869, it had grown to over two hundred students and came to be known as the Hill School.
 The school has a classical curriculum and was mostly taught by white teachers who traveled from the northern states to teach the freed slaves.
 By 1870, the Freedmen's Bureau stopped funding the school and Schaeffer was instead helped financially by a Quaker group called the Friends' Freemen's Association.
 In the 1880s, Schaeffer took on an advisory position and control of the school was given to an entirely African American staff.